 [Photo: Sara MacKenzie]

-In 2012 her “Fish Story” was nominated for the Writers' Guild of Alberta’s Howard O’Hagan Award.
-Her fiction is published in Filling Station, in NorthWord and in The 40 Below Project (forthcoming November 2013), her poetry in The Prairie Journal, commentary in The Globe and Mail and The National Post, essays in Maclean’s, Today’s Parent, and Alberta Oil, and she has written and voiced introspective personal essays for CBC Radio One’s Definitely Not the Opera and Tapestry.
+Jennifer Quist is a novelist, poet, and columnist living in Edmonton, Alberta.
+Nominated for the Writers’ Guild of Alberta’s Howard O’Hagan Award for her short fiction “Fish Story,” she has had her work published in The Globe and Mail, The National Post, Maclean’s, and Today’s Parent, and has written and voiced introspective personal essays for the CBC Radio One programs Definitely Not the Opera and Tapestry.

 Author website: www.jenniferquist.com.